James-wasonga/Academic-Agent/README.md

 ### Code Grading & Feedback
 Receive instant syntax checks, code quality analysis, improvement suggestions, and strength evaluations.

-### Student Q&A (Coming Soon)
+### Peer Q&A
-Ask academic or coding questions and get instant AI-powered answers and personalized recommendations.
+Ask academic or coding questions and get instant answers and personalized recommendations from peers.

 ### Activity Dashboard
 Track and manage your research and code sessions directly in the browser, with persistent data that remains secure until reset.